gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/install.md

 ![The QEMU Releases page]({{ site.baseurl }}/assets/images/2019/github-qemu-release.png)

+Note: For manual installs, the recommended install location is different from the xPack install folder.

 ### Windows

 The Windows versions of **GNU MCU Eclipse QEMU** are packed as ZIP files.